sillevl/course-software-engineering/POODR/object-oriented_design.md

 When the act of design prevents software from being delivered on time, you fail.
 However if design takes you a whole morning, it may pay of in the afternoon.
 The benefits will keep paying off for the lifetime of the application.

 The break-even point for design depends on the programmer.
 Inexperienced programmers who do a lot of anticipatory design might never reach a point where their efforts pay off.
 Skilled designers will produce much more efficient results.

-## A Brief Introduction to Object-Oriented Programming

-Object-oriented applications are made up of objects that send messages to each other.
-Messages will turn out to be the more important of the two...

-### Procedural Languages

-### Object Oriented Languages